Sergendel/FitBeat/README.md

 ## 🧪 Testing and CI/CD

-FitBeat explicitly includes basic unit tests to ensure robustness and correctness of core functionalities.
-Tests are implemented explicitly using **`pytest`**.
+FitBeat includes basic unit tests to ensure robustness and correctness of core functionalities.
+Tests are implemented using **`pytest`**.

 ### 📌 Running Tests Locally

-Ensure dependencies are explicitly installed:
+Ensure dependencies are installed:

 ```bash
 pip install -r requirements.txt